Colshaw Hall 10k race review

 Any downsides?

-It’s really a minor detail, but whilst the photos were free, many of them were quite blurry.
+It’s really a minor detail, but whilst the photos were free, many of them were quite blurry and unusable.

 There were 2 different event photographer companies on the course.
 The photos provided by Mick Hall are great and I’m so thankful to have these for free, but the ones from the other photographer were not as professional.